Synopsis: A woman, a child, a river, running. Spinning and swinging, dreaming and

 Intent:

 Somehow, I have found my way back to the beginning.
-Silent cinema has long lost its audience and with it, we have lost our sensibilities as silent film spectators.
-I was, and remain curious about the impact of silent film, not from an academic point of view, but rather as a means of expression.
-In these current days of ones and zeros and sound all around, I am intrigued by the gentle power of what has long been perceived as a dead language.
-Dream of the woman in blue is a narrative loosely connected by character, movement and aesthetic.
+Silent cinema has long lost its audience, just as our sensibilities for silent film have faded over time.
+I was, and remain curious about the impact of silent film, not from an academic point of view, but rather as a means of expression and representation.
+Amongst the onslaught of surround sound and digital technology, I am drawn to the gentle power of what has long been perceived as a dead language.
+Dream of the Woman in Blue is a narrative loosely connected by character, movement and aesthetic.
 It is not meant to mimic or copy a certain epoch of cinematic history.
 It is an exploration in looking that encourages a construction of the narrative through viewing.
 The film is based on a series of nighttime dreams I think I had once.

 Technical: